mashh-lab/mcp-agent-proxy/README.md

 1. Connect to your MCP proxy server
 2. List available tools
-3. Test the `listMastraAgents` tool
+3. Test the `listAgents` tool
-4. Test the `callMastraAgent` tool with a sample request
+4. Test the `callAgent` tool with a sample request

 ### 6. Integration with MCP Clients